awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 Required: No
 `instanceTypes`
 The instance types that may be launched\.
 You can specify instance families to launch any instance type within those families \(for example, `c4` or `p3`\), or you can specify specific sizes within a family \(such as `c4.8xlarge`\)\.
 You can also choose `optimal` to pick instance types \(from the latest C, M, and R instance families\) on the fly that match the demand of your job queues\.
+When you create a compute environment, the instance types that you select for the compute environment must share the same architecture\.
+For example, you can't mix x86 and ARM instances in the same compute environment\.
 Type: Array of strings
 Required: yes
 `imageId`
 The Amazon Machine Image \(AMI\) ID used for instances launched in the compute environment\.
+The AMI that you choose for a compute environment must match the architecture of the instance types that you intend to use for that compute environment\.
+For example, if your compute environment uses A1 instance types, the compute resource AMI that you choose must support ARM instances\.
+Amazon ECS vends both x86 and ARM versions of the Amazon ECS\-optimized Amazon Linux 2 AMI\.
+For more information, see [Amazon ECS\-optimized Amazon Linux 2 AMI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/al2ami.html) in the *Amazon Elastic Container Service Developer Guide*\.
 Type: String
 Required: No
 `subnets`